SolaceDev/solace-dev-tutorials/src/pages/samples/solace-samples-mqtt/publish-subscribe.md

 This tutorial uses Quality of Service (QoS) level of 0 (equivalent to Solace "Direct" messages), which are at most once delivery messages.
 So first, let's express interest in the messages by subscribing to a topic filter.
 Then you can look at publishing a matching message and see it received.

 With a session connected in the previous step, the next step is to use the MQTT client to subscribe to a topic filter to receive messages.
 A topic filter in MQTT differs from a Solace SMF topic subscription.
-Users can learn more about the differences between the two in the Topic Names and Topic Filters section of [MQTT Specification Conformance - Operational Behavior]({{ site.docs-ops-behavior }}){:target="_top"}.
+Users can learn more about the differences between the two in the Topic Names and Topic Filters section of [MQTT Specification Conformance - Operational Behavior](https://docs.solace.com/MQTT-311-Prtl-Conformance-Spec/Operational_behavior.htm).

 Messages are received asynchronously through callbacks.
 These callbacks are defined in MQTT by the MqttCallback interface.